 We are looking for skill-based volunteers in the following areas:

 Do you have a knack for fixing things?
 We need you!
 We need those brave individuals willing to tackle electrical, plumbing, fence repairs, hammering, and everything else that goes along with running two state-of-the-art equine facilities.
-If we break it, and you can fix it, please let Facilities Manager Casey Gutierrez know (214) 287-806.
+If we break it, and you can fix it, please let Facilities Manager Bobby Valdez know (214) 878-5529.

 MINI AMBASSADORS PROGRAM